bjssacademy/fundamentals-clean-code/03avoidingconfusion.md

 }
 ```

 The idea is we're going to pull some user profile blurb from a SQL database (very approximate coding here to illustrate).
-If we don't have anything for that userId, we'll get nothing back from the database.
+If we don't have anything for that `userId`, we'll get nothing back from the database.
 We will report to the caller of the function that nothing is available by returning `null`.

-That's hybrid coupling.
+That's hybrid coupling, with a false beard.
 One piece of information can mean two things - either 'here are your results' or 'there were no results'.

 It's always better to avoid this.